 233 S. Beverly Dr., Beverly Hills

 COVID-19 Update: Open for takeout and delivery.
 With an outpost in Atwater Village and another in Beverly Hills, Momed has both sides of LA covered.
 The focus here is on the zesty, refreshing North African and Mediterranean soups, salads, mezze, and mains that are so well suited to the soupy Los Angeles heat.
 We’re partial to the Beverly Hills location—super casual with small tables running the length of the deli-style bar—which is an ideal spot for a healthy lunch that doesn’t break the bank.
 The chicken souvlaki (a Greek word for anything grilled on a skewer) is doused in a citrusy sumac vinaigrette with tomatoes, a scattering of herbs, and some lavash to mop up the chickpea aioli.
 COVID-19 Disclaimer: We are working hard to keep our listings as up to date as possible (deliveries, outdoor dining, etc.), but given the evolving nature of local COVID-19 restrictions, we recommend double-checking the information in this guide with any business you plan on visiting.
 Also, please note that we have not vetted any businesses listed within our guides for their compliance with applicable safety regulations.

 333½ S. Robertson Blvd., Beverly Hills

-Acupuncturist Mona Dan runs her own spa in Beverly Hills, and has recently opened a second location in West Hollywood and inside the Beverly Hills Neiman Marcus.
+Acupuncturist Mona Dan runs her own spa in Beverly Hills, and has recently opened additional locations in West Hollywood and inside the Beverly Hills Neiman Marcus.
 You can see her for a single acupuncture session or buy a pack of five or ten sessions.
 Clients also come to Vie Healing for bodywork—massage, cupping, Reiki—and the rejuvenating variations of peels and facials.
 You can also sometimes catch intuitive energy healer and Reiki master Kelsey Patel if she’s in town.